 How to dry Sugar Gum Paste Flowers in humid weather

-All I can suggest is that you try some of the drying methods we have already discussed, and there is a link below for a blog post on my website the deals with dealing with Sugar Flowers in extreme weather conditions and for a gum paste recipe that is good for extreme weather conditions.
+I suggest that you try some of the drying methods we have already discussed.
+There is a link below for a blog post on my website that deals with dealing with Sugar Flowers in extreme weather conditions and for a gum paste recipe that is good for extreme weather conditions.

 Gum Paste Recipe for hot and humid conditions

-I hope this article has given you some good ideas about how you can dry your sugar flowers naturally or how to speed up the drying times by using appliances you have in your home or using a dehydrator.
+I hope this article has given you some good ideas about how to dry your sugar flowers naturally or how to speed up the drying times by using appliances in your home or a dehydrator.

 Also, I have suggested that you make it easier to dry large flowers by building them around a polystyrene former rather than mounting them on a gum paste base.

-I have talked about how to deal with drying your gum paste flowers if you live in a place that has a humid climate which makes it difficult to dry them.
+I have talked about how to deal with drying your gum paste flowers if you live in a place that has a humid climate, which makes it challenging to dry them.